 After your IRA is all set up, the final piece of the puzzle is choosing your investments.
 More specifically, you’ll need to select from an array of mutual funds, bonds, stocks, exchange-traded funds (ETFs) and more.
 If you’re nearing retirement, stick to bonds, ETFs and cash allocations.
 If retirement is still a ways away though, feel free to be riskier and focus on stocks.

 For those that have never invested before, mutual funds and ETFs tend to be the easiest ways to go.
 A mutual fund typically holds a pool of assets, including stocks, bonds and money market funds.
-ETFs work similarly, only they tend to be honed in on specific risk tolerances and market sectors.
+ETFs work similarly, only they tend to focus on specific risk tolerances and market sectors.

 Retirement Planning Tips

-- Figuring out what kind IRA is best suited for your retirement plans can be difficult.
-So don’t be afraid to ask for some help.
+- Figuring out what kind IRA is best for your retirement plans can be difficult.
+So don’t be afraid to ask for some professional help.
 In fact, many financial advisors specialize in retirement planning.
-SmartAsset’s free matching tool can quickly and easily pair you with up to three suitable advisors in your area based on a short series of questions.
+SmartAsset’s free matching tool can quickly and easily pair you with up to three advisors in your area.
 Get started now.

 - Although Social Security likely won’t be enough to cover all of your retirement expenses, it can be a valuable addition to your overall income stream.
 There are many factors to take into account when it comes to planning when you’ll begin taking Social Security payments, so plan accordingly.
 SmartAsset’s Social Security calculator is a great place to start your planning process.

 - An IRA gives account holders maximum flexibility, as these accounts are typically managed on an individual basis.
 However, this benefit shouldn’t keep you from utilizing other retirement savings accounts, like a 401(k).
 401(k)s are usually available through your employer.
 Some employers even offering matching contributions to help you boost your retirement savings.